West Coast Eagles: Song

 The original 1987 version, which was played after the 1992 and 1994 grand final victories, featured anti-Victorian verses ("For years, they took the best of us and claimed them for their own...
 So watch out, all you know-alls, all you wise men from the East") and a different musical structure.
 It was eventually altered in the late-1990s.
 The re-recorded version had new verses added by Ken Walther, who also composed Fremantle's 1995 team song.
 A modified version of the late-1990s song has been used from 2018 to 2019.
 Ahead of the Eagles' appearance in the 2015 Grand Final, the West Australian Symphony Orchestra created an orchestral version of the song.
-In 2020, the club announced an updated version of the song, composed by Ian Berney and with vocals from Ian Kenny, both of Perth band Birds of Tokyo.
+From 2020 to 2024, the club announced an updated version of the song, composed by Ian Berney and with vocals from Ian Kenny, both of Perth band Birds of Tokyo.
+As of 2025 the club reverted to their original 1990s version by Ken Walther.
 "Eagle Rock", a 1971 song recorded by Daddy Cool, is also traditionally played at home games after wins.